-Mortgage loans are stated at cost, adjusted for amortization of premium and accrual of discount, less an allowance for loan losses.
-A loan is considered impaired if it is probable that all contractual amounts due will not be collected.
-The allowance for loan losses is maintained at a level believed by management to be adequate to absorb potential future incurred credit losses.
-Management's periodic evaluation and assessment of the adequacy of the allowance is based on known and inherent risks in the portfolio, historical and industry data, current economic conditions, and other relevant factors, along with risks related to specific loans.
+Mortgage loans are stated at cost, adjusted for amortization of premium and accrual of discount, net of an allowance for credit losses.
+The allowance for credit losses for mortgage loans is maintained at a level believed by management to be adequate to absorb potential future incurred credit losses.
 Loans in foreclosure, loans considered to be impaired, and loans with amounts past due 90 days or more are placed on non-accrual status.